xMasterX/all-the-plugins/non_catalog_apps/quac/README_flipperlab.md

 ## Signal playback

 The signal files are played back as recorded.
 During playback/transmit, the LED light will flash blue until the action is complete.
-For RFID and NFC signals, they are continuously played back for the durations specified in the Settings.
+For RFID, NFC, anbd iButton signals, they are continuously played back for the durations specified in the Settings.

 ## Signal Organization